szabgab/slides/perl-programming/test-more.md

 {i: diag}

-<emp>diag</emp> prints out a message along with the rest of the output.
+`diag` prints out a message along with the rest of the output.